Harmonic Approximation and Resolvent Estimates for Semiclassical Non-Self-Adjoint Operators: Abstract

 \section{Abstract}

-We prove a semiclassical resolvent estimate for a broad class of non-self-adjoint, non-elliptic pseudodifferential operators in the low-lying spectral regime.
-The proof relies on improved ellipticity properties for the symbol of the operator, which we obtain by imposing a dynamical condition on the average of the real part of the symbol along the Hamiltonian flow generated by its imaginary part.
-An application of the resolvent estimate to a family of semiclassical Schr\"{o}dinger operators with complex potentials allows us to localize the spectral problem to an $O(h)$-sized neighborhood of the origin.
+We study resolvent estimates and bounds on the low lying spectrum for a broad class of non-self-adjoint non-elliptic $h$--pseudodifferential operators with critical points.
+Imposing dynamical conditions on the average of the real part of the principal symbol along the Hamilton flow of the imaginary part, we establish precise semiclassical resolvent estimates in an $O(h)$--neighborhood of the boundary of the semiclassical pseudospectrum, away from the eigenvalues of quantizations of the quadratic approximations of the principal symbols of the operators.